 Note that $\mathbf{F}^p_{i,r}\in\mathbf{R}^{d\times s_i}$, i.e., ABCNN-2 pooling generates an output feature map of the same size as the input feature map of convolution.
 This allows us to stack multiple convolution-pooling blocks to extract features of increasing abstraction.

-There are three main differences between ABCNN-1 and ABCNN-2. (i) Attention in ABCNN-1 impacts \emph{convolution indirectly} while attention in ABCNN-2 influences \emph{pooling} through \emph{direct} attention weighting. (ii) ABCNN-1 requires the two matrices $\mathbf{W}_i$ to convert the attention matrix into attention feature maps; and the input to convolution has two times as many feature maps.
-Thus, ABCNN-1 has more parameters than ABCNN-2 and is more vulnerable to overfitting. (iii) As pooling is performed after convolution, pooling handles larger-granularity units than convolution; e.g., if the input to convolution has word level granularity, then the input to pooling has phrase level granularity, the phrase size being equal to filter size $w$.
-Thus, ABCNN-1 and ABCNN-2 implement attention mechanisms for linguistic units of different granularity.
-The complementarity of ABCNN-1 and ABCNN-2 motivates us to propose ABCNN-3, a third architecture that combines elements of the two.
+There are three main differences between the ABCNN-1 and the ABCNN-2. (i) Attention in the ABCNN-1 impacts \emph{convolution indirectly} while attention in the ABCNN-2 influences \emph{pooling} through \emph{direct} attention weighting. (ii) The ABCNN-1 requires the two matrices $\mathbf{W}_i$ to convert the attention matrix into attention feature maps; and the input to convolution has two times as many feature maps.
+Thus, the ABCNN-1 has more parameters than the ABCNN-2 and is more vulnerable to overfitting. (iii) As pooling is performed after convolution, pooling handles larger-granularity units than convolution; e.g., if the input to convolution has word level granularity, then the input to pooling has phrase level granularity, the phrase size being equal to filter size $w$.
+Thus, the ABCNN-1 and the ABCNN-2 implement attention mechanisms for linguistic units of different granularity.
+The complementarity of the ABCNN-1 and the ABCNN-2 motivates us to propose the ABCNN-3, a third architecture that combines elements of the two.